fpS-AUDIO/Coding_Notes/React/how rendering works.md

 During this phase the React writes (_flushes_) to the DOM all necessary updates.
 The commiting is **synchronous**, so DOM is updated in one go and it can't be interrupted.
 This ensures the consistency in UI without showing partial results.
 After commit the _workInProgress_ fiber tree becomes the _current_ tree for the **next render cycle**.

 While the render phase is done by React library and the painting to the screen the image by browser itslef, the commit phase is done by the library called **ReactDOM**.

+---

+# Render Logic

+There are 2 types of logics in React:

+1. **Render logic**: is top level code on a component whch describes how a component should lokk like and it's executed each time the component renders.
+2. **Event handler functions**: is executed as a consequence of an event listened by a handler and this code does things like updating state, fetching data, navigate through the pages etc.

+Important functional programming principals in React:

+- **side effect**: dependency on or a modification of any data outside the function scope.
+- **pure functions**: function which has no side effect which doesn't mutate variable outside the scope and returns always same output as input.
+In React the **components must be pure** when it comes to the render logic.
+- in **event handlers** functions the side effects are allowed.
+There is also a special hook to register side effect: **useEffect**.